List of chancellors, vice-chancellors and presidents of RMIT University

 This is a list of chancellors, vice-chancellors and presidents of RMIT University (RMIT).

 From its foundation in 1887 until 1991, RMIT was a private institute.
-During this time its chief academic officer was known as its Principal and its chief executive officer was known as its President—whom also chaired its Council of Directors.
-The roles of Principal and President were merged into the single position of Vice-Chancellor and President when RMIT was made a public university in 1992 (by act of the Parliament of Victoria).
+During this time its chief academic officer was known as its Principal and its chief executive officer was known as its President—who also chaired its Council of Directors.
+The roles of Principal and President were merged into the single position of Vice-Chancellor and President when RMIT was made a public university in 1992 (by an act of the Parliament of Victoria).

-Its Council of Directors was replaced by a Chancellery of Deputy and Pro- Vice-Chancellors and Vice-Presidents which is headed by the Vice-Chancellor and President.
+Its Council of Directors was replaced by a Chancellery of Deputy and Pro- Vice-Chancellors and vice-presidents which is headed by the Vice-Chancellor and President.
 A board of governors known as the Council of RMIT was also created in 1992 which is chaired by the Chancellor of RMIT (a role also created in 1992) as its Governor-in-Council.
-The Council consists of the Chancellery, the Chair of the Academic Board and elected members drawn from as well as beyond the University community.
+The Council consists of the Chancellery, the Chair of the Academic Board and elected members drawn from as and beyond the university community.

-The Council is responsible for the "general direction and superintendence of the University".
+The council is responsible for the "general direction and superintendence of the University".
 Power over all the academic and administrative affairs of RMIT is then passed to the Vice-Chancellor and President by the Council in accordance with the current Royal Melbourne Institute of Technology Act of 2010.
 The Vice-Chancellor is therefore responsible for the "conduct of the University's affairs in all matters".

-The Vietnamese branch of RMIT also has its own President, which is a role equal to that of the President of RMIT Australia but subordinate to the role of Vice-Chancellor of RMIT.
+The Vietnamese branch of RMIT also has its own Pro Vice-Chancellor and General Director, which is a role equal to that of the President of RMIT Australia but subordinate to the role of Vice-Chancellor of RMIT.

-The current Chancellor of RMIT is Ziggy Switkowski, AO.
-The current Interim Vice-Chancellor of RMIT and the President of RMIT Australia is Dionne Higgins.
-The current Chairman of RMIT Vietnam is Peter Coloe.
+The current Chancellor of RMIT is Peggy O'Neal, AO.
+The current Vice-Chancellor of RMIT and the President of RMIT Australia is Professor Alec Cameron.
+The current Pro Vice-Chancellor and General Director of RMIT Vietnam is Professor Claire Macken.